Jordan’s Prince Hamzeh says he won’t obey orders to stay silent, but doesn’t seek ‘escalation’

 The United States, in addition to Saudi Arabia, the United Arab Emirates, Egypt, and a slew of other regional allies, quickly voiced support for the monarch on Saturday.

-The only Israeli response came from Defense Minister Benny Gantz, who called the situation an an “internal” issue.
+The only Israeli response came from Defense Minister Benny Gantz, who called the situation an “internal” issue.

 The dramatic developments have made public the traditionally private rifts within in the Jordanian royal palace between Abdullah and his popular half brother.